eikouji/catch-the-fish/README.md

 setInterval
 classList.add

 This project is made following a youtube video made by Ania Kubow.
+Thank you Ania for your well explained tutorials and videos.